ChaeOkay/P3_Research_JQuery_AJAX/readme.md

-#JQuery and Ajax
+#JQuery and Ajax - Deaf Grandma Tutorial
 ####Phase 3 Research
 Team: Jimmy, Dan, Luisa, Chae

 ##Out of the Box
 When creating a `rails new` application:
 -  `jquery-rails` gem will automatically be provided in the gemfile.
 -  `app_root/app/assets/javascripts/application.js` will automatically require jquery and jquery-ujs (unobtrusive javascript) functionality.

-##Question 1
+##Getting Started

-##Question 2
+-  We are going to start from a Deaf Grandma application that has been formatted to use partials.

-##Question 3
+-  *****Explain the route and pages_controller

-##Question 4
+##Forms

 ##Resources
 -  [DaringFireball Markdown](http://daringfireball.net/projects/markdown/syntax#link)